 The class teacher will ensure you are kept informed about how your child is progressing and any incidents that may occur.
-However, we do set up Home / School liaison books when necessary.

 Do you offer any parent training or learning events?

 We offer parent workshops on supporting all children with reading, phonics and maths at different stages in the school calendar.